|

 Weather

 Many weather forecasts, such as BBC Weather, consider the weather in London the driest compared to other cities in the United Kingdom.
-Thanks to the dry weather, the temperature seldom goes higher than 21 degree Celsius.
+Thanks to the dry weather, the temperature seldom goes higher than 21 degrees Celsius.

 On the other hand, tourists and residents describe the weather in Dublin as mild.
 There are some days with moderate rainfall in the city, but it does not come to a point where it would flood the residents.

 Weatherspark has reported that Dublin’s weather is temperate thanks to its proximity to major bodies of water.
-In the city, you’d experience oceanic, humid and calm weather throughout the year, with average temperatures reaching 10 degrees Celsius.
+In the city, you’d experience oceanic, humid, and calm weather throughout the year, with average temperatures reaching 10 degrees Celsius.

 According to the Climates to Travel, residents of Dublin could experience manageable winters with temperatures up to 5 degrees Celsius even during December and January when there are few hours of daylight.